Chart Color Schemes

 Educational outcomes in Mildura - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Six schools operate in Mildura - South, educating approximately 2,587 students.
-The area has typical Australian school conditions with balanced educational opportunities (ICSEA: 952).
+Six schools operate within Mildura - South, educating approximately 2,587 students, with typical Australian school conditions (ICSEA: 952) and balanced educational opportunities.
 The educational mix includes two primary, two secondary, and two K-12 schools.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Note: for schools showing 'n/a' in enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education